Corporate Wiki vs Knowledge Base: What's the Difference?

 A corporate wiki lets all your employees create, edit, and manage content instantly.
 Wikipedia is certainly the most famous example of a worldwide wiki that can be edited by anyone in the world.
 A corporate wiki is like your company's own private Wikipedia.

 The upside?
 The fast, collaborative mode lets people build a comprehensive wiki quickly.
-Reading something that’s off?
+Reading something that's off?
 Just find the edit button and fix it, no matter who made the error.
-The word “wiki” actually means “very quick” in Hawaiian, and that’s why they are designed to be that way.

-To optimise for speed, there are no restrictions, owners or centralized content producers.
-All you need is a web browser to browse through the wiki pages, read and edit content.
 The number of users allowed to collaborate is endless.
 Users are expected to keep wikis updated on a collective ad-hoc basis.
-The thought is to build on top of each other’s knowledge and build collective wisdom around a topic.
-In fact, collaboration is the most important factor in a corporate wiki.
-Most wikis were developed with open-source model and designed around knowledge sharing and collaboration.
+The thought is to build on top of each other's knowledge and build collective wisdom around a topic.

 The underlying approach of “minimal content oversight” is its main advantage and its main disadvantage.
 We've all seen memes of people editing Wikipedia entries of famous celebrities willy nilly.
 Fun?
 Sure.
 Misinforming?
 100%.

-Because of no verification, you have to put blind trust in a wiki’s information or double check its accuracy.
-You don’t have that kind of time in your job, though.
-When referring to a company wiki, it’d be frustrating to search for product feature details and only get a 3 month old doc as a search result.
+When referring to a company wiki, it'd be frustrating to search for product feature details and only get a 3 month old doc as a search result.
 Because of this, most company wikis suck.

 How does a Knowledge Base fix this?
 Let's first understand what a Knowledge Base is.

-What's a Knowledge Base?
+What's a knowledge base?

 A knowledge base is an information repository created, managed, and maintained for your internal stakeholders.
 An internal knowledge base centralizes the most crucial information for a business.

-The big difference between a Knowledge Base and a Company wiki is contributor responsibility.
-No one’s responsible for maintaining a wiki whereas a Knowledge Base is maintained up-to-date using shared responsibility.
+No one's responsible for maintaining a wiki whereas a Knowledge Base is maintained up-to-date using shared responsibility.
 A knowledge base offers a more structured and refined process for internal knowledge sharing, ensuring accurate and up-to-date information.

-A classic Knowledge Base is produced by selected contributors like Head of Departments, leadership team, etc. They’re authorised to be a subject matter expert, document relevant information, and keep it updated with time.
+A classic Knowledge Base is produced by selected contributors like Head of Departments, leadership team, etc. They're authorised to be a subject matter expert, document relevant information, and keep it updated with time.
 The accountability improves consistency and quality of knowledge across all your documents.
-Additionally, a knowledge base helps in managing and sharing organizational knowledge by providing a centralized location for documentation.

 Most modern knowledge base software combines the best of two worlds: wikis (collaboration) and internal knowledge base (consistency, sharing, search etc.).